MA Creative and Cultural Leadership

 Our award-winning careers service helps you develop your employment potential through career coaching, a vacancy service for internships, placements, jobs, global opportunities, volunteering and community activity plus support for entrepreneurial activity, and access to employer events.

-We are looking for highly motivated students with skills and experience in creative, cultural, arts and heritage sectors.
+We are looking for highly motivated applicants with skills and experience in creative, cultural, arts and heritage sectors.

-Usually applicants will have an undergraduate degree but applicants with other qualifications or professional experience are also encouraged to apply.
+Usually applicants will have an undergraduate degree and growing leadership experience, but applicants with other qualifications or professional experience are also encouraged to apply.

 Please note, this course is not available to students who require a Student Visa.

 All applicants are carefully reviewed and shortlisted applicants will be invited to attend an interview.
 You may provide a concise portfolio of previous work.
 Online or telephone interview may be arranged.

 - Telephone: +44(0) 117 32 83333